Homeworking during the Pandemic

 Myself and Elizabeth Hurren at the University of Leicester have been conducting a study of university staff, academics and nonacademics, since the beginning of the pandemic.
 We have focused on homeworking on well-being.
-The research began with a four weekly diary study, in which the same questions were asked each week.
+The research has included a four weekly diary study, in which the same questions were asked each week, that was conducted twice, in Spring and early Autumn 2020.
 835 employees in two universities, one in the Midlands and one in the South of England completed each survey.
 We found no differences in average well-being between the two universities.
 Nor between those who had worked at home before the pandemic and those had not.
 This should not be interpreted to mean that homeworking had no effect but simply that having a history of homeworking made no difference to employees’ wellbeing.

 Research on the effects of work on well-being has consistently shown that key characteristics of jobs, the level of autonomy and support from peers and managers and being able to disengage and recover from work after hours have benevolent effects on wellbeing, whilst high levels of demand, and work-nonwork conflict have malevolent effects.
 Past homeworking research has shown that it can increase the job autonomy people have, and particularly their ability to decide priorities and how to approach them, but a downside may be a blurring of the work-home boundary and feelings of loneliness and isolation from colleagues.